 - Approval - To ensure that the reference catalog contains only correct items, all submissions by BrickLink members are subject to review and approval by a Catalog Administrator.
 If the item is disapproved, it is deleted from the catalog.
-See also a FAQ Guide to Review Issues.

 - Upload Image - Item and image submissions are accomplished separately, with different pages of BrickLink.
 You do not need to wait for a submitted item to be approved and in the catalog before you submit images for it.
 You do not need to be the item's submitter.
 The item must simply have been submitted before any image upload is possible.
 We encourage image submission to follow as soon as possible after item submission because an image can help Catalog Administrators evaluate the item submission.
 For more information on submitting images, see Adding Images.

 - Item Names - Please see Item Name for general information on this.
 Other guidelines may be found below.

 - Item Numbers - Please see Item Number for information on this.
 Please familiarize yourself with the numbering conventions of the catalog.
 The BrickLink system does not automatically provide the next sequential number for any item.
 BrickLink search functions may be used to determine the next available number in a sequence.
 Submissions with numbers grossly out of range from similar items or numbers incorrectly derived from another site may be summarily disapproved.

 - Item Dimensions - Please see Item Dimensions for information on this.

 - Credits - The Catalog Credits page lists all members who have contributed approved items to the catalog.
 Click any of the names to see a list of items they have submitted.